Delhi Private School, Sharjah: Educational system and co-curricular activities

 DPS Sharjah follows the CBSE curriculum.
 It offers academics from KG1 to Grade 12, including Science and Commerce streams in the senior secondary level.

 In 2005, the school introduced the Comprehensive Learning Program - CLP (Now being slowly replaced by the SPECIAL PROGRAMS portal), an online portal that provides monthly assignments, study materials, and academic updates to students and parents.
 Students in Grades 6–8 undergo Periodic Tests and Summative Assessments, while students in Grades 10 and 12 prepare for CBSE Pre-Board and Board examinations.
 Students are also provided with Elective Subjects (1 Per Student, On A First-Come-Serve Basis), Ranging from Sports, Languages, Technology and Other Miscellaneous Genres, which can be changed every academic year.

 The school also runs the ACE (Awareness, Community, Environment) program promoting community service and social responsibility.

 Awards

 In 2015, the school received the "Sharjah Environment Awareness Award for Educational and Institutional Performance" for the academic year 2013–14 from the Ministry of Education and Sharjah Education Zone.

 On 5 May 2014, the school was awarded the Green Flag by the Emirates Wildlife Society (EWS-WWF) in collaboration with the World Wide Fund for Nature (WWF) for its eco-conscious initiatives.

+After receiving the Green Schools award in 2014, DPS Sharjah has won it again in 2026.